-But this TBT post isn’t about me getting married, it’s about all the wedding sweatshop slave hours I put in — yes, I had some DIY elements… of course.
+But this TBT post isn’t about me getting married, it’s about all the wedding craft-factory hours I put in — yes, I had some DIY elements… of course.

 No, I didn’t make my dress or really sew anything.
 I did, however, make a TON of satin and lace flowers for bouquets among other odds and ends.

 It was a vintage vibe as I got married at the Vintage Court (200 year old southern oak trees YEAH).
 The colors were purple, silver, um white and black I guess.
 I just wanted lots of purple, you know.